NESblast/CM_Practice_ROM/README.md

 # CM_Practice_ROM
 Celeste Mario Practice Rom

-Take an CMZnD 1.0 ROM, remove the header, name it CM_1_0_noheader.NES, run the _build.bat script, and away you go!
+Check the Releases page for the latest .IPS

+Build Instructions:
+- Have a CMZnD 1.0 ROM
+- Remove the header (first 16 bytes)
+- Name it CM_1_0_noheader.NES
+- Run_build.bat
+- Pray that Powershell doesn't give you any bullshit
+- You have a built ROM!
+Congratulations! ...hopefully